 As a Microbiology student, you can study abroad during almost any term in your college career, including winter or summer.
 If you begin your planning early and intentionally, it is possible to study abroad, even for a full semester or year, and graduate in four years with a Microbiology major.
 The information below will help in your planning and conversations with your Microbiology advisor.
 For more information on the Microbiology major, visit the Guide page for CALS or L&S. To connect with an advisor, visit the Biochemistry / Microbiology Undergraduate Advising Hub website.
 Even if you’re not ready to declare the Microbiology major yet, you can and should meet with an academic advisor to discuss and plan for possible study abroad opportunities in the future.

-To gain background information about study abroad and the various programs available, attend the Study Abroad Fair on campus, visit the Program Search database on the UW Study Abroad website, and/or meet with UW Study Abroad advisors.
+To gain background information about study abroad and the various programs available, attend the Study Abroad Fair on campus, visit the Program Search, and/or meet with Study Abroad advisors.

 Microbiology Course Considerations Abroad